Skip to main content

 example slack conversation

 This example shows you how to build a reliable, cloud-deployed RAG application.
-Any AI-powered Slackbot has to deal with some basic reliability and cloud hosting issues.
+Any AI-powered Slackbot or webhook has to deal with some basic reliability and cloud hosting issues.
 For example:

 1. You need a reliable hosting service for your app, and to listen to Slack events, you also need a public HTTPS URL.